WillMoyle/Number-To-String/README.md

 **File structure**

-All functions for this conversion are found within the *Converter* class in the files *converter.h* and *converter.cpp*
+All functions for this conversion are found within the *Converter* class in the files *converter.h* and *converter.cpp*.

 **Unit tests**

-Additionally, a *ConverterUnitTest* class can be found in *converterunittest.h* which is a child class of *Converter* and tests a number of cases.
+Additionally, a *ConverterUnitTest* class can be found in *converterunittest.h* and *converterunittest.cpp* which is a child class of *Converter* and tests a number of cases.
 The variable *performUnitTests* in *main.cpp* should be set to *true* in order to perform unit tests.

 **Assumptions & Justification**